So, you have planned to start your own business.

 Statement of Information includes fairly basic information about the LLC that you need to file with your state’s Secretary of State every 2 years.
 Think of it as a company census you must complete every 2 years.

-If you have any other questions, talk to a business lawyer who will clarify and help you with all 6 above steps or answer any other question you may have about starting your business.
+If you have any other questions, talk to a business lawyer who will clarify and help you with all 6 above steps or answer any other question you may have about choosing a business type from different forms of business organization.

 This means that the corporation itself, not the shareholders that own it, is held legally liable for the actions and debts the business incurs.

-Corporations are more complex than other business structures because they tend to have costly administrative fees and complex tax and legal requirements.
+Corporations are more complex than other forms of business organization because they tend to have costly administrative fees and complex tax and legal requirements.
 Because of these issues, corporations are generally suggested for established, larger companies with multiple employees.

 A corporation’s shareholders, directors, and officers must observe particular formalities in a corporation’s operation and administration.